a13/aql-mode/README.md

 Configuration
 -------------

-The tab width is currently set to `default-tab-width`, but can be configured by adding the following line to `~/.emacs`:
+The tab width is currently set to `tab-width`, but can be configured by customizing `aql-tab-width`

+adding the following line to `~/.emacs`:

 ```
 (setq aql-tab-width 4) ;; change 4 to whatever you'd like